clxakz/stormfield/README.md

 <br/>

 # Quick Start
-place the `stormfield` folder inside your project and import it:
+place the `stormfield` folder inside your project and import it
 ```python
 from stormfield import World
 ```